czue/bluesky-comments/README.md

 />
 ```

-## Installation via CDNs (easiest)
+## Non-React Installation via CDN

-There are a few ways to set up the library on your website.
+To add a comments section to any website, follow these steps

 ### 1. Add an element to your page where you want the comments to show up